 You can also strain your neck by making quick, dramatic movements while you try to get comfortable.
 Whether it’s stress, uncomfortable room temperature, or a hard pillow keeping you awake, tossing and turning as you fight for sleep can cause tension or a minor sprain.

 While you buy throw pillows for decoration, your primary sleeping pillow should be all about structure, support, and optimal comfort.
-As you shop and compare your options, know how often should you get a new pillow and keep these deciding factors in mind.
+As you shop and compare your options, keep these deciding factors in mind.